 Myth #3 is fed and nurtured by Disney princesses and Hallmark Channel movies, not to mention typical chick flicks and romance novels.

-Here’s the truth: that ache in your soul is meant to filled by only one Person.
+Here’s the truth: that ache in your soul is meant to be filled by only one Person.
 That person is not your husband, mother, friend, or child.
 That Person is the One who loves you so much that He died for you.

 The ache in your soul was built there on purpose to drive you to God.
-That ache can only be filled by knowing Jesus as personal Lord and Savior.
+That ache can only be filled by knowing Jesus as your personal Lord and Savior.
 Don’t put that burden on your husband.
 You will always be disappointed.